MikhailEpatko/demo-report-util/README.md

 # demo-report-util

-The application is a GUI for backend application generating reports in .xlsx and .tab file formates and sending the reports by email.
+The application is a GUI for backend application generating reports in .xlsx and .tab file formats and sending the reports by email.

 Wrote on javafx.

 Connections to the backend are mocked.

 You can: